rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 | `VarRef`                | `XpmVariableReference`   |

 A *variable definition* is a construct that introduces a variable that can be referenced in the scope the variable is valid for.
+The following properties are defined for *variable definitions*:

+1. The *variable name* property is the `xs:QName` associated with that definition.

 A *variable declaration* is a *variable definition* that specifies a variable in the prolog or scripting block scope.
+The following properties are defined for *variable declarations*:

+1. The *variable type* property is the `SequenceType` associated with the declaration, if specified.

 A *variable binding* is a variable in an expression that is bound to the result of an expression or other context (such as the position of an item